skov11/modular-discord-bot/README.md

 - Confirm admin roles are correctly configured
 - Verify bot has "Manage Roles" permission
 - Check console logs for error messages

+**Nickname updates not working**

+- Ensure bot has "Manage Nicknames" permission
+- Verify bot's role is higher than the user's highest role in the server hierarchy
+- Check if the user is the server owner (nicknames cannot be changed for server owners)
+- Monitor logs for specific permission errors

 **Auto-moderation not working**